Speed: The GCS ENCS Cluster

 speed-[25,27] 2 pg idle 32 2:16:1 257458 0 1 gpu32 gpu:2 none

-When calling CUDA within job scripts, it is important to create a link to the desired CUDA libraries and set the runtime link path to the same libraries.
+When calling CUDA within job scripts, it is important to link to the desired the desired CUDA libraries and set the runtime link path to the same libraries.
 For example, to use the cuda-11.5 libraries, specify the following in your Makefile.

 -L/encs/pkg/cuda-11.5/root/lib64 -Wl,-rpath,/encs/pkg/cuda-11.5/root/lib64

-In your job script, specify the version of gcc to use prior to calling cuda.
-For example: module load gcc/8.4 or module load gcc/9.3
+In your job script, specify the version of GCC to use prior to calling CUDA:

-2.15.2 Special Notes for sending CUDA jobs to the GPU Queue
+2.15.3 Special Notes for Sending CUDA Jobs to the GPU Queues

-Interactive jobs (Section 2.8) must be submitted to the GPU partition in order to compile and link.
-We have several versions of CUDA installed in:
+Interactive jobs (Section 2.8) must be submitted to the GPU partition to compile and link.
+Several versions of CUDA are installed in:

 /encs/pkg/cuda-11.5/root/